MinionAttack/WhatDoesItSay/README.md

 └── main.py
 ```

-Directories marked with a (*) will be created by the bot as needed.
+Directories marked with a (*) will be created by the program as needed.

 ## Installation